hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 This lesson will look at:

 * the representation of boolean values
-* the integer and float data types which were introduced ealier
+* the integer and float data types which were introduced earlier
 * the string data type
 * testing for data types
 * casting between values